avendesora/pythonbible/docs/source/advanced_usage.rst

 If you don't want to use the book groups as defined above but rather a subset of them or additional categorizations or completely custom categorizations, you can do that by passing in a custom value for the ``book_groups`` optional argument of the ``get_references`` function.

-The expected type of the ``book_groups`` argument is a ``Dict[str, List[Book]]`` where the string key is a regular expression to be used to match to that particular book group, and the list of :ref:`Book` objects are the books of the Bible associated with that book group.
+The expected type of the ``book_groups`` argument is a ``dict[str, list[Book]]`` where the string key is a regular expression to be used to match to that particular book group, and the list of :ref:`Book` objects are the books of the Bible associated with that book group.

 There is a :ref:`BookGroup` ``Enum`` included to help with this.